Skip to Main Content

 Seniors or Those Who Care for Them

 Our immune systems weaken with age.
-People aged 65 and older are at a higher risk for health issues from the flu.
-If you’re a senior or you and your child live with seniors, a flu shot will help protect you all.
+People aged 65 and older have more risk for health issues from the flu.
+If you’re a senior or live with seniors, a flu shot may help protect you all.
+Talk with a doctor about how you and those around you can stay safe from flu this year.

 Senior couple hugging